authzed/workshops/mcp-assisted-authorization/4-cloud.md

 ## Completion Milestone: Part 6

-You have:

-Created a Permissions System in AuthZed Cloud while configuring least-privilege access via Service Accounts, tokens, roles, and policies.
+You have created a Permissions System in AuthZed Cloud while configuring least-privilege access via Service Accounts, tokens, roles, and policies.
 You also applied the schema built in the workshop to a managed SpiceDB deployment and connected your application to a production-ready authorization system.
 Now go build!

-In [the prologue of this tutorial](/5-nextsteps.md) you will find example schemas for a multi-tenant SaaS application with complex roles and hierarchies.
+In [the epilogue of this tutorial](mcp-assisted-authorization/5-nextsteps.md) you will find example schemas for a multi-tenant SaaS application with complex roles and hierarchies.
 There's also some homework included if that's your jam.